We are our union

 As we reflect on 100 years as the American Federation of Teachers, there is one expression I keep coming back to: We are our union.

-Our union was founded a century ago to establish a voice for teachers and other school personnel so they could combat factory-like conditions in public schools, advocate for fair pay and better working conditions, promote the needs of their students, and stand up for greater autonomy as professionals.
+Our union was founded a century ago to establish a voice for teachers so they could combat factory-like conditions in public schools, advocate for fair pay and better working conditions, promote the needs of their students, and stand up for greater autonomy as professionals.
 Our union’s heart, our soul, our courage and our power lie with our members and our communities.
 They always have.

 Today, 1.6 million members strong, our identity grows out of the proud history built by AFT members, who, through the tumult and change of the past century, stood up for the principles that ground us.
 Those who came before us built the AFT into a union of professionals that champions fairness; democracy; economic opportunity; and high-quality public education, healthcare and public services for our students, their families and our communities.
 This has been our century-long journey.
 As we continue this journey, we have many reminders that we are our union.